 1. Some Students May Become Distracted By Their Devices

-The biggest concern that prevents administrators from creating a more tech-friendly learning environment is the belief that students may become more distracted.
-While this can be a concern, risks can be mitigated through the use of mobile device management programs that allow teachers to oversee the proper use of school-based devices.
+The biggest concern that prevents administrators from creating a more tech-friendly learning environment is the belief that students may become distracted.
+While this can be a concern, you can also take steps to mitigate these risks.
+Using mobile device management programs allows teachers to oversee the proper use of school-based devices.

 2. Technology May Result in Decreased Socialization

 Some educators worry that an increase in the use of educational technology will be accompanied by decreased opportunities for socialization.
-This can be another potential issue in the classroom, but the ability to limit how much time is spent online will allow you to create more opportunities for face-to-face interaction as your staff becomes more accustomed to these resources.
+This can be another potential issue in the classroom.
+However, limiting how much time students spend online will allow you to create more opportunities for face-to-face interaction as your staff becomes more accustomed to these resources.

 3. Not All Students Have Access to the Same Resources

 Technology is readily available, but that does not mean that technology is readily accessible.
-Some students may not have the same access to technology at home as they do at school, which can be a major barrier in regards to advancing their education.
+Some students may not have the same access to technology at home as they do at school.
+This can be a major barrier in regards to advancing their education with EduTech.

 4. Students Spend a Significant Amount of Time in Front of a Screen

 Issues caused by excessive exposure to blue light and technology are very real.
 As it is now, students receive only exposure to devices at home or those that they use during breaks.
-However, with the transition over to educational technology in the classroom means that they will be spending the majority of their day staring at devices in order to learn.
+However, the transition to educational technology in the classroom means that they will be spending the majority of their day staring at devices to learn.

 5. Both Teachers and Students Must Learn How to Use Programs and Devices

-While technology can be fast and efficient, both students and teachers must become accustomed to it before they can reap these benefits.
+Technology can be fast and efficient, But it requires that both students and teachers become accustomed to it to reap these benefits.
 Training your staff and ensuring that your staff can train their students is often another area of concern for educators.

-The most important question to ask yourself in regard to the above pros and cons is this: do any of the potential disadvantages outweigh the benefits that my staff and their students will gain?
-Most often, the answer is a resounding no. In fact, many of the above disadvantages can be circumvented with the right plan.
+The most important question to ask yourself regarding the above pros and cons is this: do any of the potential disadvantages outweigh the benefits that my staff and their students will gain?
+Most often, the answer is a resounding “no”.
+In fact, you can circumvent many of the above disadvantages with the right plan.
 But how are you supposed to navigate this integration successfully?

-The biggest focus that educators have when seeking to introduce technology to the classroom is making sure that the solutions allow them full control over the learning experience.
-Fortunately, there are excellent solutions out there that provide educators with the tools they need to control and enhance the digital learning experience, such as VISO TeacherView by Radix.
+When seeking technology for the classroom, educators focus on ensuring that the solutions allow full control over the learning experience.
+Fortunately, there are excellent solutions available that provide educators with the tools they need to control and enhance the digital learning experience.
+Radix TeacherView is one such solution.

-VISO TeacherView is an innovative classroom management solution that gives educators access to the tools they need to create an engaging, efficient distance learning experience in both in-person and remote learning environments.
+Radix TeacherView is an innovative classroom management solution.
+It gives educators access to the tools they need to create an engaging, efficient distance learning experience.
+You can employ TeacherView in both in-person and remote learning environments.
 TeacherView grants you the ability to:

-• Remotely control devices and restrict access to certain apps or websites and monitor students’ screens.
+- Control remote devices while restricting access to certain apps or websites and monitor students’ screens.

-With the support of a platform like TeacherView, your staff will be able to have full control over the learning experience, granting them the ability to navigate whatever may come both inside and outside the classroom.
-If you see the value in educational technology and want to begin making the transition in your institution, use the list above as an incentive to get started and learn more about solutions like for VISO TeacherView your educational needs.
+With the support of a platform like TeacherView, your staff will have full control over the learning experience.
+It will grant them the ability to navigate whatever may come, both inside and outside the classroom.
+If you see the value in educational technology and want to begin making the transition in your institution, use the list above as an incentive to learn more about solutions like Radix TeacherView for your educational needs.

 Additional reference